Git Quick Start Guide

 // e.g. git checkout -b dev

--b means base; it creates a new branch named dev based on the current branch.
-Other naming can be used as well.
-Now, executing git branch -va will show:
+-b means base, creating a new branch named dev based on the current branch.
+You can certainly use other names here.
+Once again executing git branch -va will show:

-After modifying the dev branch locally, you can directly push it to the remote dev branch:
+After making changes locally in the dev branch, you can directly push to the remote dev branch:

 1